sophiagzf/teamHoward/README.md

 jupyter nbconvert --to html create_report.ipynb --output reports/report_{YEAR FOR REPORT}.html

 Please make sure to rename the html file in the second command to the year that the report came from!
 The reports folder is in the gitignore.
+From the html file, you can download it as a pdf by opening the file in a web browser, such as Chrome, and selecting 'Save to PDF' when you print the page.